saeidamiri1/pythonseum/_posts/2019-11-05-approximation.md

 <img src="https://raw.githubusercontent.com/saeidamiri1/pythonseum/master/public/image/Figure-2019-11-05-approximations-1.png" width="350" height="300" />

-To see how the algorithm works, we can add plot the gradients along running the iterations:
+To see how the algorithm works, we can add the plot pf gradients along running the iterations:

 ```
 import matplotlib as mpl